-Implementation of the Convention
+Implementation of the NBSAP

-To reduce the unsustainable consumption of biological resources, the government is promoting sustainable livelihoods, the development of value-added products from unutilized or underutilized species, a transition from harvesting near-shore fisheries resources to those with lower harvesting pressures such as deep slope species, the development and use of selective fishing gear that minimize by-catch, and forest patrols.
-Finally, the Integrated Forest Management and Development Programme (IFMDP) was established in 2003 to address deforestation and illegal forestry activities.
-One of the main components of the project is the development of “viable employment alternatives in rural communities, preventing deforestation while promoting the sustainable use of the forest resources” (Plan for the Integrated Forest Management and Development Programme, 2003).
+To reduce the unsustainable consumption of biological resources, the Government is promoting sustainable livelihoods, the development of value-added products from unutilized or underutilized species, a transition from harvesting near-shore fisheries resources to those with lower harvesting pressures such as deep slope species, the development and use of selective fishing gear that minimize by-catch, and forest patrols.
+Finally, the Integrated Forest Management and Development Programme was established in 2003 to address deforestation and illegal forestry activities.
+Capacity-strengthening initiatives are also central to the Sustainable Grenadines project, which aims to equip local communities with the tools to sustainably use and manage their resources.

 Support mechanisms for national implementation (legislation, funding, capacity-building, coordination, mainstreaming, etc.)